Alfresco/docs-alfresco/content-services/latest/develop/reference/web-scripts-ref.md

 logical to handle possible exceptions, such as failure to create a document (possibly due to permissions, or the existence of a document with the same name in the same folder), this should be avoided at the web script level.
 Such exceptions will be handled appropriately by the repository.
-In practice you should only carry out exception handling for exceptions that you know are not handled at a lower layer of Alfresco Content Services.
+In practice you should only carry out exception handling for exceptions that you know are not handled at a lower layer of Content Services.

 ## Caching